FCBGP/rpki-rpa-profile/draft-guo-fc-profile.md

 # FC Validation

 Only when finished the validation of the FC object will a relying party sign a new FC to announce a trusted and selected routing announcement.
-To validate an FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation step.
+To validate a FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation step.

 - The IP Address Delegation extension {{RFC3779}} is present in the end-entity (EE) certificate (contained within the FC), and the IP address prefix in the FC payload is contained within the set of IP addresses specified by the EE certificate's IP Address Delegation extension.